xmpuspus/ECG/README.md

 Running the dev notebooks should build the necessary databases within the local machine in order to run the demo notebooks.

-The database itself can also be downloaded from Xavier Puspus (Cebu Office)
+The database itself which includes the raw ECG signal and the structured data is around 6GB can also be sourced directly from *Xavier Puspus* (Cebu Office).

-## Authors
+### Authors

 * **Maria Eloisa Ventura** - ECG Signal Quality and Pre-Processing
 * **Xavier Puspus** - Detection of CVDs and Sleep Apnea from ECG

+### Acknowledgements

+Special thanks to:

+* Greg Romrell for the guidance all throughout the development of the modules,
+* Joseph Roxas for the tips along the way.